ShashiKiranMR/CS-7641-ML-Project/README.md

 Of all the supervised learning methods ran for text-based acceptance prediction, Naive Bayes performed the worst, and Random Forest performed the best for 200 estimators and a max. depth of 9.
 This suggests that, for the numerical features we selected from the papers, naive probabilistic relationships between the features yield little information, whereas splitting the data in a tree-like fashion, pruning, and averaging over many cases yields the optimal way of partitioning paper features for acceptance prediction.

+We do not compare our text-based approaches with our image-based approaches because they use different datasets.
+We can only crawl a small portion of the raw PDF for image-based models for our datasets.
+It would be unfair for the text-based models to be trained on a much smaller subset.

 ## Future Work

 Further fine-tuning our models may give even better prediction performance.